mlouguid/Goku/README.md

-# Goku-V1
+# Goku-V1.1

-Gogo is the standard development environment used to deploy your app locally or in production, with minimal resource usage to optimize your infrastructure
+Gogo is the standard development environment used to deploy your app locally or in production, with minimal resource usage to optimize your infrastructure with docker or k8s

 <div align="center">

-# containerize-php-app
+# Goku php-app | Docker

 </div>